Hart family mystery deepens as friends remember previous foster child in Minnesota

 Jordie Smith, who also worked at Herberger’s then, said she heard more, and that the women seemed stressed.
 The girl would eat garbage out of the trash and wasn’t very smart, one of them told her.

-One day, the couple brought the teen to the makeup counter where Smith worked, she said.
-Smith gave her a makeover.
+One day, the couple brought the teen to the makeup counter where Smith gave her a makeover.
 “I feel like they were trying to get her out of her shell a little,” Smith said.

 She said the girl wasn’t into it, and Jen and Sarah watched with their arms crossed, seemingly unsympathetic.